Sen. Linda Lopez of Albuquerque said her criticisms of Chief of Staff Keith Gardner were not partisan.

 The governor's press secretary, Scott Darnell, said when the profanity-filled tape surfaced that the Martinez administration would not dwell on Gardner's language or comments.

 Darnell cited instances in which Democrats in the Legislature had belittled Martinez, yet kept their positions.
-He also
+He also said Gardner's foul language, though nothing to be proud of, occurred a year before the tape became public.

 "...
 We are moving on and won't allow that to distract us from doing the work the people of New Mexico expect and deserve," Darnell said.